-5. Scroll to the desired option and press OK.

-A prompt to select a zone type is displayed.
+- 4. Scroll to the desired option and press OK. - A prompt to select a zone type is displayed. - 5.
 Scroll to the required zone type and press OK.

-Edit Sensors (Zone Assignment)

-It may be necessary to change the zone assignment of a sensor enrolled on the system.
+Edit sensor details

+You can use the keypad to configure some of the details and settings for a wireless sensor.

+Depending on the type of the wireless sensor, some configuration settings may not appear.

-To change the zone assignment of a wireless detector:
+To change the details or settings of a wireless sensor: